Building a Third-Party Plugin

 return generate_polygons_from_mask(masks, polygon_parameters)

 The run_segmentation() method within the SegmentationMethod class runs the prediction specified in the predict module.
 The run() method and hence run_segmentation() method takes as input images digested from the segmentation task definition.
-The 'images' is an instance of the ImageSet class in vpt-core which contains information about the images as well as methods to return the images contained within as a stack for when the model needs to be run on a numpy.ndarray as in the run() method in the predict module.
+The images object is an instance of the ImageSet class in vpt-core which contains information about the images as well as methods to return the images contained within as a stack for when the model needs to be run on a numpy.ndarray as in the run() method in the predict module.

 The run_segmentation() method within the SegmentationMethod class returns a SegmentationResult object that contains cell geometries.
 Upon this object’s creation in generate_polygons_from_mask(), this object translates fields of information about each cell and consolidates them into a geopandas GeoDataFrame that is later saved and can be accessed to visualize the predicted cell geometries.